Skip to main content

 App code should own names and product behavior:

-• Which prepared data a component wants.
+• Which named data a component wants.

 • Which target a button or action calls.